 I’m nearing the end of my treatments and I couldn’t be happier with the results.
 Something I worried about after my first laser hair removal session was if I was going to irritate my skin by washing my face using some of my staple products.
 Luckily, I already had the best skincare for after laser hair removal on hand!
 I love to use serums morning and night so the biggest change I had to make was to not use them for 5-7 days after treatment and not reintroduce exfoliating for 11 days.

 The main thing to remember when treating your skin after getting laser hair removal is to act like you have super sensitive skin.
-You essentially do for the next few days following your treatment.
+You essentially do this for the next few days following your treatment.
 You should clean your skin with mild soap and a moisturizer that does nothing but moisturize.
-Your skin will be a little irritated because zapping follicles with a laser is… irritating.
+Your skin will be a little irritated because zapping follicles with a laser is, as you can imagine… irritating.
 Treat your skin like it’s extra sensitive for a few days after treatment to ensure you don’t cause further irritation.
 These are the products that I use for my morning and nighttime skincare routines after my laser hair removal treatments.

 I have been using this cleanser for well over 2 years.
 I love the subtle honey scent.
 It’s perfect for morning cleansing because it’s so gentle.
 There is only so much that would need to be washed off after a night of sleeping and this cleanser definitely gets the job done.